yaniv-golan/openai-structured/docs/source/examples.rst

 Examples
 =======

-This section provides examples of common use cases for the ``openai-structured`` library.
+This section provides examples of common use cases for working with `OpenAI Structured Outputs <https://platform.openai.com/docs/guides/function-calling>`_ using the ``openai-structured`` library.

 Basic Examples
 ------------